From my last post, I broke down how Intercom uses Job Stories from JTBD theory as an input into their design process.

 When I'm managing the Support team, I want to know how busy each member of my team is, so I can identify who my highest and lowest performing team members are.

-HMW create a space that allows support managers to identify which of their team members are highest and lowest performing?
+HMW enable support managers to identify which of their team members are highest and lowest performing?

 How Ilo.so showcases a high-level view of how Tweets are performing